-In the restaurant business, there is a saying that goes, “People eat with their eyes first.”
+In the restaurant business, they say that “People eat with their eyes first.”

 That means that even if the food is cooked perfectly and is delicious, a bad presentation can put someone off before they even try it.